Love Your Dad? Here's 10 Heart-Healthy Gifts For Father's Day

 Go Take A Hike

-Consider a nifty, retractable hiking stick as an extra gift for your dad or other loved one.
-An added gift - suggest you all take a hike again - and soon.
+Consider a nifty, nordic hiking stick pair as an extra gift for your dad or other loved one, and to help burn extra calories.

 Water, Water Everywhere, But Not a Drop to Drink

-You know that drinking plenty of water - cold and clean water - is a great way to stay healthy, keep full (to avoid snacking), and stay hydrated.
-But does dad drink enough water?
+You know that drinking plenty of clean water is a great way to keep healthy, remain full (to avoid snacking) and stay hydrated.
+But does dad (or any us) drink enough water?
 Probably not.

 Heart Health.
 One Step at A Time.

 There's nothing like a goal to keep you walking.
 And with the tech wearables that can help you track your daily activity, goals are one step closer.
 10,000 steps, anyone?